omareloui/FileGenerator/README.md

 By default you don't need to add any configuration. **But** most of the time generating a file isn't enough; you'd need to change the content or the filename itself.

-You can do this easily by adding configuration for the template inside `src/config/templates.ts`.
-You can add `props` to pass down to the template file, `defaultFilename` to add a dynamic or static default filename, and/or `defaultDist` to define the relative dist the file should be created in.
+You can do this easily by adding configuration for the template inside `config/templates.ts`.
+You can add `props` to pass down to the template file, `defaultFilename` to add a dynamic or static default filename, and/or `defaultDest` to define the relative dest the file should be created in.

 ### **Props**